 One of the highlights of the year in Northern Kenya is the annual Lewa Marathon.
 At 42km, 21km, 10km and a 5km kiddie race through the wild, the marathon is one of the most grueling in the world due to the challenging terrain of the area.
 It is also one of the most sought-after and has been known to attract marathon and wildlife enthusiasts from all over the world including sports men and women, celebrities, and diplomats.

 I have been to Lewa severally during the race and although I do not take part, the excitement of running in the wild with no physical barriers from wildlife is almost palpable among those who do.
-The fact that it is for a good course also gives the runners a fulfilling sense of purpose.
-The marathon whose first race was ran in the year 2000 has been sponsored by Safaricom all along as title sponsor.
-It is now sponsored by Huawei, with Safaricom as the lead co-sponsor.
+The fact that it is for a good cause also gives the runners a fulfilling sense of purpose.
+Safaricom has sponsored the marathon since it’s inception in the year 2000.
+In the last two years, the event has attracted further corporate support and is now co-lead-sponsored by Safaricom and Huawei.

 The marathon is so prominent that one would be tempted, and forgiven, to think that things at Lewa start and end with it.
 Far from that.
 A lot goes on at the conservancy all year round, with impressive gains in wildlife research, wildlife management, wildlife conservation, and community development.
 Lewa is deeply involved in the people around it and a good percentage of proceeds from the race go to projects like building schools and clinics, plus water and farming initiatives.
 It is therefore a very fitting vehicle for Safaricom to advance its equally strong community empowerment agenda.